eldor-fozilov/4d-editing/README.md

 ## Training

-## **The training script "train.py" contains the prompt variable "text" with some default text.
+## **The training script "train.py" takes the variable "prompt" as argument with some default text.
 To give different prompts to the diffusion model please change that default text.**

 For training synthetic scenes such as `bouncingballs`, run